SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.2.md

 ## 1.1: Log on to Web IDE

-1. Log on using same the credentials you used in prerequisite step 1
+1. Log on using the credentials supplied by the instructor

     ![Web IDE logon](./img/Ex0_Web_IDE_Logon.png)